 - 1. Cracked, bent, or damaged parts - 2.
 Check the wheels and steering for binding. - 3.
 Check the operation of the shock absorbers. - 4.
-Check the wiring for any frayed wires or loose connections. - 5.
-Check the mounting of the receiver and servo(s) and speed control. - 6.
+Check the wiring for any frayed wires or loose connections. - Check the mounting of the receiver and servo(s) and speed control. - 6.
 Check the tightness of the wheel nuts with a wrench. - 7.
 Check the operation of the radio system, especially the condition of the batteries. - 8.
 Check for any loose screws in the chassis structure or suspension. - 9.
-Check the operation of the steering servo and ensure that it is not binding. - 10.
-Inspect the gears for wear, broken teeth, or debris lodged between the teeth. - 11.
+The steering servo saver will wear out over time.
+If the steering becomes loose, the servo saver should be replaced. - Inspect the gears for wear, broken teeth, or debris lodged between the teeth. - 11.
 Check the tightness of the slipper clutch.